sveawebpay/php-integration/README.md

-   ->setTransactionId()	            // required if order is card and isn't made in the checkout ->setCountryCode()      		    // required ->setInvoiceDistributionType()   // required for invoice only ->setRowToDeliver()	   		    // required, index of original order rows you wish to cancel ->addNumberedOrderRow()		    // required for card orders, should match original row indexes ;
+   ->setTransactionId()	            // required if order is card and isn't made in the checkout ->setCountryCode()      		    // required ->setInvoiceDistributionType()   // required for invoice only ->setRowToDeliver()	   		    // required, index of original order rows you wish to deliver ->addNumberedOrderRow()		    // required for card orders, should match original row indexes ;
 // then select the corresponding request class and send request